 1. He will keep you in the past.
 No matter who initiated the breakup, one person always wants to get back together and the other likes the friendship arrangement.
 Because so many people dread developing new intimate relationships, the tendency is to hold tightly onto old ones.

 2. You will end up in bed.
 Sleeping with an ex is easy but emotionally unhealthy.
-You may go out one evening for a drink (or two) "as friends," and one or both of you remembers that initial attraction ... or you are feeling a little lonely, thinking you need a confidence boost, and you turn to your ex to fill a void that he cannot possibly fill.
+You may go out one evening for a drink (or two) "as friends," and one or both of you remembers that initial attraction ... or you are feeling a little lonely, because there are times when being single is isolating, or thinking you need a confidence boost, and you turn to your ex to fill a void that he cannot possibly fill.
 The next day, all you are left with is regret or a very misguided sense you may get back together.
 Keep reading ...

 More dating advice from YourTango: